+We select real limit orders that were posted in the book and compute their expected saved costs $\mathcal{S}$.
+Each order should either be filled under the horizon $T$ or left in the book at least for a time $T$.
+The characteristics of the selected orders should reflect those of the orders that are posted by the strategy.
+For example, if our execution tactic posts orders with sizes ranging from 100 USD to 1,000 USD, and with distances smaller than 5 basis points, then the data set should be composed of orders with respect to these constraints.
+For each limit order in this test set, the sign of $\mathcal{S}$ will indicate whether the execution algorithm would have effectively posted the order, \textit{i.e.} $\mathcal{S}>0$, or opted for immediate execution instead, \textit{i.e.} , \textit{i.e.} $\mathcal{S}<0$.
+This step leads to an hypothetical decision $d=\mathds{1}_{\mathcal{S}>0}$.
+Then, one of the following three outcomes is observed at the time horizon $T$.

+\begin{enumerate} \item The limit order was executed.
+The true optimal decision is $\hat{d}=1$. \item The limit order was not filled under $T$, but the best ask price variation is negative, hence leading to an improved execution price.
+The true optimal decision is $\hat{d}=1$. \item The limit order was not filled under $T$, and the best ask price variation is positive, hence leading to extra transaction costs.
+The true optimal decision is $\hat{d}=0$. \end{enumerate}

-For each limit order in this test set, the sign of $\mathcal{S}$ will indicate whether the algorithm would have actually inserted the limit order (positive $\mathcal{S}$, predicted 1) or opted for immediate execution instead (negative $\mathcal{S}$, predicted 0).
-Then the outcome at the time horizon $T$ is observed: the limit order is either executed or not executed with a negative best ask price variation $\Delta p_T^a$ (labeled 1), or the limit order is not executed under the time horizon and the best ask price variation $\Delta p_T^a$ is positive (labeled 0).
-This labelling procedure enables us to deduce binary classification metrics to assess the performance of the model in making the right decision.
-It is important to note that by proceeding so, we are able to test the “to limit or not” decision-making algorithm but not the effectiveness of the optimal distance of insertion.
-Nonetheless, we provide material to illustrate the sensitivity of the optimal distance with respect to market variables.
+This labelling procedure enables us to deduce binary classification metrics to assess the performance of the model in making the right decision, by comparing the predicted $d$ with the observed $\hat{d}$.
+It is important to note that by proceeding so, we are able to test the decision-making algorithm, but not the effectiveness of the optimal distance of insertion.